apiraino/apiraino.github.io/_posts/2020-04-12-install-jitsi.md

 # ... plus 80+443 for the webserver
 ```

 After installing the packages, the installation asks if you want to install a SSL certiticate or "I want to use my own certificate".
-Since I have already in place I can say no, because otherwise a lot of necessary packages will be installed.
+Since I have already Let's Encrypt `certbot` in place I can say no, because otherwise a lot of necessary packages will be installed.
 Also a lot of stuff that I don't want of a webserver (gcc, for example... 🤦‍♂️).

 Jitsi pulls also a number of dependencies I don't understand, like the `x11-common` and a couple of X11 libraries, `libcups` and `libavahi-*`.
 Those cannot be removed.